-- (i) Shift exchanges will be in accordance with Article 15.04. - (j) Should the Employer refuse to grant a request under this Article, it shall provide to the Union its reasons orally. - (k) 4 on/5 off i) There shall be an initial trial period as negotiated by the local parties prior to the implementation of a permanent schedule.
+- (i) Shift exchanges will be in accordance with Article 15.04. - (j) Should the Employer refuse to grant a request under this Article, it shall provide to the Union its reasons orally. - (k) 4 on/5 off

 Where the Union and the Employer agree to implement an extended tour arrangement in accordance with the above provisions, the parties can further agree to specific scheduling language related to a "4 On/5 Off" schedule that will be negotiated locally by the Home and the Union subject to the following principles: